How Much Vitamin D Should You Take Daily? | Dosage Guide

 When to Schedule Regular Testing

-Combine this assessment with routine blood work for efficiency.
-Testing alongside cholesterol checks makes the process convenient and cost-effective.
+Start with a baseline test before any new regimen, then follow up after 3–4 months to check progress.
+Once stabilized, annual monitoring usually suffices.
+Combine this assessment with routine blood work — testing alongside cholesterol checks makes the process convenient and cost-effective.

 Consulting with Healthcare Professionals